-- The College of Health and Public Affairs includes five departments, two schools and an interdisciplinary doctoral program, each of which has an office located in Health and Public Affairs buildings I or II on UCF’s campus in Orlando.
+- The College of Health and Public Affairs includes five departments and two schools, each of which has an office located in Health and Public Affairs buildings I or II on UCF’s campus in Orlando.

 - The college offers undergraduate programs (majors, minors and undergraduate certificate programs).

 - The college also offers graduate programs (master’s degree programs, graduate certificate programs and doctoral programs).

 - In addition to its program offerings in Orlando, the college offers many courses and programs at UCF’s regional campuses and through web-based technology.

 - Shawn Lawrence (Social Work) received a $915,000 grant from the Substance Abuse and Mental Health Services Administration to train students and local health care providers to use the SBIRT protocol, shown to reduce and prevent substance abuse disorders.